willymcallister/willymcallister.github.io/_articles/8sign-convention.md

 ![Sign convention for I and V polarity](https://ka-perseus-images.s3.amazonaws.com/05dde709db5ebf61d2dbf4085b1e617672f7cd56.svg){: .centered }{: height="180px"}

+This labeling convention helps you get the right answer when analyzing a circuit.

 <details>
     <summary>What does <em>passive</em> mean?</summary>
-    <p>The term <em>passive</em> describes components that dissipate or temporarily store power, like resistors, inductors, and capacitors.
+    <p>The term <em>passive</em> describes elements that dissipate or temporarily store power, like resistors, inductors, and capacitors.
 The opposite of passive is <em>active</em>.
 Batteries and current sources generate power, and are called <em>active</em> elements.
     </p>
 </details>
 <details>